“Little by little, and make it fun!”

 Usually, if you and your spouse enjoy “foreign” foods, contacts, places, your kids will too.
 They will mirror your comfortableness and sense of adventure, or lack of it.

-Answer from David, who served with OC International for twenty years in Colombia, Guatemala, and the US and currently serves with Mission Data International.
+Answer from David, who served with One Challenge for twenty years in Colombia, Guatemala, and the US and currently serves with Mission Data International.

 “Understand third-culture kids.”